Undergraduate Research Opportunities at Fisher

 • Faculty can mentor a maximum of 2 Summer Fellows students

-• Past Summer Fellows awardees are ineligible (except for the Presidential Research Fellows special project, if available, and those who were previously funded through an external grant) and are encouraged to explore other opportunities with help from the Center for Student Research & Creative Work.
+• Past Summer Fellows awardees are ineligible (except those who were previously funded through an external grant) and are encouraged to explore other opportunities with help from the Center for Student Research & Creative Work.

 Additional Program Details